Zettelkasten-Method/zettelkasten.de/content/introduction/zh/index.md

 lang: zh
 ---

-This is a Chinese translation to Sascha's [Introduction to the Zettelkasten Method](https://zettelkasten.de/introduction/), created and generously provided to us by [Zhixiang Cai](https://zhuanlan.zhihu.com/p/336706087/).
+This is a Chinese translation to Sascha's [Introduction to the Zettelkasten Method](https://zettelkasten.de/introduction/), created and generously provided to us by [Zhixiang Cai](https://zhuanlan.zhihu.com/p/336706087/) who holds a Ph.D in Oil and Gas Well Engineering, is a programmer, and loves knowledge management.

 <small><a href="/introduction">English Original</a> &bull; <a href="/introduction/zh">Chinese Translation</a></small>